kvjmistry/NuMIFlux/README.md

 ====================
 Scripts for NuMI flux testing and validation.

+This is a set of scripts initially written bt Andy Mastbaum, I am just developing with it.

 Flux Histograms
 ---------------
 To plot flux histograms, run create an art ROOT file with PPFX weights: